Food prices: 21st century price history

 Rising food prices over recent years have been linked with social unrest around the world, including rioting in Bangladesh and Mexico, and the Arab Spring.

 In 2013, Overseas Development Institute researchers showed that rice has more than doubled in price since 2000, rising by 120% in real terms.
 This was as a result of shifts in trade policy and restocking by major producers.
 More fundamental drivers of increased prices are the higher costs of fertilizer, diesel and labor.
 Parts of Asia see rural wages rise with potentially large benefits for the 1.3 billion (2008 estimate) of Asia's poor in reducing the poverty they face.
 However, this harms more vulnerable groups who don't share in the economic boom, especially in Asian and African coastal cities.
 The researchers said the threat means social-protection policies are needed to guard against price shocks.
 The research proposed that in the longer run, the rises present opportunities to export for Western African farmers with a high potential for rice production to replace imports with domestic production.

-In 2015–2020, global food prices have been more stable and relatively low, after a sizable increase in late 2017, they are back under 75% of the nominal value seen during the all-time high in the 2011 food crisis.
+During 2015–2020, global food prices were more stable and relatively low, after a sizable increase in late 2017, they are back under 75% of the nominal value seen during the all-time high in the 2011 food crisis.
 In the long term, prices are expected to stabilize.
 Farmers will grow more grain for both fuel and food and eventually bring prices down.
 This has already occurred with wheat, with more crops planted in the United States, Canada, and Europe in 2009.
 However, the Food and Agriculture Organization projects that consumers still have to deal with more expensive food until at least 2018.